 I visited the Yu Garden for the first time in 2009.
 That was also the first time that I went to China and to Shanghai.
-By the time I visited the garden for the second time in 2016, I had nearly almost completely forgotten how beautiful it was.
-I was very happy to go back, revive my memories and enjoy in its splendour once again.
+By the time of my second visit in 2016, I had almost completely forgotten how beautiful it was.
+I was very happy to go back, revive my memories and enjoy in its beauty once again.

 Pan Yunduan – the Ming dynasty government officer – started the construction of the garden in 1559 and completed it in 1577.
 Yu in Chinese means pleasing and satisfying.
 Pan built this garden for his parents, to enjoy tranquil and happy times in their old age.